Robert-Hellinga/froyo-games/README.md

 Interesting data files:

 Known Bugs:
- * Names do not display properly on top/bottom with online (both players see the same name on top and bottom)
+ * Names do not display properly on top/bottom with online (both players see their name on the top and the opponents on the bottom)
  * Othello turn cycling does not work with online feature.

 ### Impressions